CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/README.md

 Instead of training individual DNNs for single tasks, this resource leverages the relatedness of several tasks to build a DNN capable of multiple tasks.

 ### Components
-* Data:
+* Script to train a multitask DNN model: [p3b1_baseline_keras2.py](https://github.com/CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/blob/master/Pilot3/P3B1/p3b1_baseline_keras2.py)
-  * The preprocessed training and test data of clinical pathology reports are in [MoDaC](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-18269439).
+* Data: The preprocessed training and test data of clinical pathology reports are in [MoDaC](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-18269439).

 ### Technical Details
 Refer to this [README](./Pilot3/P3B1/README.md).

+### Reference

+For more details, refer to this [publication](https://link.springer.com/chapter/10.1007/978-3-319-47898-2_21).